LucasCairnes/fpl_analytics/README.md

 * `python -m scripts.load_all_player_data`

 **5. Run the Main Pipeline:**
-Execute the main orchestrator to the rest of the data.
+Execute the main orchestrator for the rest of the data.
 * `python -m main`